mapbox/mapbox-scenekit/README.md

 1. Follow the rest of [Carthage’s iOS integration instructions](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
 Your application target’s Embedded Frameworks should include MapboxSceneKit.framework.

+1. Include `import MapboxSceneKit` at the top of your ViewController.

 ## Configuration

 1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
 Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/account/access-tokens/).